-Neighbourhood Plans are required to be in general conformity with the strategic policies of the Local Planning Authority and the Government's National Planning Policy Framework (NPPF) 2021.
+Neighbourhood Plans are required to have regard to the National Planning Policy Framework (NPPF) 2021 and Planning Practice Guidance (PPG).

 The preparation of our Neighbourhood Plan has seen many local consultations and surveys.
 The Steering Group has met regularly, welcoming the public to its meetings and directing the work of separately established Theme Groups whose role it has been to develop the policies that are appropriate and meaningful to the people who live and work in our community.